fireundubh/playwithfire/kingdomcome/rpg-parameters.md

 MaxSlashBuffApplyChance | 1.500000 | chance to apply buff on slash when giving max hp damage MaxSmashBuffApplyChance | 0.700000 | chance to apply buff on smash when giving max hp damage MaxSpecialPerfectBlockSlotModifier | 0.400000 | modifier of SPB slot window - determined as (t_hit - t_pbslot) from attack x this value.
-MaxStabBuffApplyChance | 2.000000 | chance to apply buff on stab when giving max hp damage MaxStatToAttackMult | 1.200000 | maximal relative attack multiplier (for a high stat) MaxStatToAttackStaminaCostMult | 2.000000 | max stamina cost mult for a low stat MaxStatToAttackStaminaCostStatDiff | 5.000000 | stat difference for max/min cost multiplier MaxStatToAttackStatDiff | 5.000000 | stat difference for max/min relative attack multiplier MaxStealthHitSoundMultiplier | 0.400000 | intensity multiplier for max stealth level MaxViewRadius | 100.000000 | the maximal view radius a superman NPC will have MaxWeaponBuffCharge | 30.000000 | max number of uses MaxWeatherSoundAttenuationCoef | 0.200000 | 0 - allow weather conditions to mute the sounds, 1 - no influence
+MaxStabBuffApplyChance | 2.000000 | Chance to apply buff on stab when giving maximum health damage MaxStatToAttackMult | 1.200000 | Maximal relative attack multiplier (for a high stat) MaxStatToAttackStaminaCostMult | 2.000000 | Maximum Stamina cost multiplier for a low stat MaxStatToAttackStaminaCostStatDiff | 5.000000 | stat difference for max/min cost multiplier MaxStatToAttackStatDiff | 5.000000 | stat difference for max/min relative attack multiplier MaxStealthHitSoundMultiplier | 0.400000 | intensity multiplier for max stealth level MaxViewRadius | 100.000000 | the maximal view radius a superman NPC will have MaxWeaponBuffCharge | 30.000000 | max number of uses MaxWeatherSoundAttenuationCoef | 0.200000 | 0 - allow weather conditions to mute the sounds<br>1 - no influence
-MetabolismAbsorbSpeed | 0.006900 | food/alcohol metabolised(removed) in world time
+MetabolismAbsorbSpeed | 0.006900 | food/alcohol metabolised (removed) in world time
-MetabolismDigestSpeed | 0.027700 | food/alcohol digested(added) in world time
+MetabolismDigestSpeed | 0.027700 | food/alcohol digested (added) in world time
 MetabolismDigestSpeedMultiplier | 1.500000 | accelerate digest speed multiplier to_digest = max_poisoning
-MinHealthToBeAbleToSleepOrSkiptime | 30.000000 | player will not be able to go sleep or skiptime if his health would go under this threshold during the sleep or skiptime
+MinHealthToBeAbleToSleepOrSkiptime | 30.000000 | player will not be able to sleep or wait if health would go under this threshold during sleep or waiting
-MinLeftoverPerks | 1.000000 | preferred number of leftovers
+MinLeftoverPerks | 1.000000 | Preferred number of leftovers
-MinLightProbeVisibility | 0.000000 | min value for the minimal probe result MinModConspicuousness | -1.000000 | final modified conspicuousness stat minimum (the least conspicuous actor) MinModVisibility | 0.000000 | final modified visibility stat minimum (the most invisible actor) MinMorale | 0.000000 | min deriv stat value MinPedalCost | 1.000000 | pedaling STA cost (pressure 0) MinPerfectBlockSlot01 | 0.300000 | the smallest PB slot for the lowest level
-MinPerkPoints | 5.000000 | no leftovers if the number of perk points would be <= than this MinPossibleSleepTime | 1.001000 | player will reject to lie into bed when he will not be able to sleep at least this long (due to bleeding/hunger/etc, in hours)
+MinLightProbeVisibility | 0.000000 | Minimum value for the minimal probe result MinModConspicuousness | -1.000000 | Final modified Conspicuousness stat minimum (the least conspicuous actor) MinModVisibility | 0.000000 | Final modified Visibility stat minimum (the most invisible actor) MinMorale | 0.000000 | Minimum derived stat value MinPedalCost | 1.000000 | Pedaling Stamina cost (pressure 0) MinPerfectBlockSlot01 | 0.300000 | the smallest Perfect Block slot for the lowest level MinPerkPoints | 5.000000 | no leftovers if the number of perk points would be <= than this MinPossibleSleepTime | 1.001000 | player will reject to lie into bed when he will not be able to sleep at least this long (due to bleeding/hunger/etc, in hours)
-MinRelativeStaminaMax | 0.300000 | short-term stamina maximum relative to long-term maximum MinStatToAttackMult | 0.500000 | minimal relative attack multiplier (for a low stat) MinStatToAttackStaminaCostMult | 0.800000 | min stamina cost mult for a high stat MinStealthHitSoundMultiplier | 0.100000 | intensity multiplier for min stealth level MinTrueRelationDistThreshold | 1.500000 | minimal distance required to see the true faction MinViewRadius | 2.500000 | the minimal view radius an almost blind NPC will have, also threshold for instant detection MinWeaponBuffCharge | 15.000000 | MoraleContextFadingSpeed | 0.050000 | Speed of Morale context increasing/decreasing to 0 MoraleDecisionReliability | 0.150000 | Reliability of morale checks MoraleForCombat | 0.200000 | how much must an NPC have to not flee from combat NightCoefToNoise | 0.200000 |
+MinRelativeStaminaMax | 0.300000 | Short-term stamina maximum relative to long-term maximum MinStatToAttackMult | 0.500000 | Minimal relative attack multiplier for a low stat MinStatToAttackStaminaCostMult | 0.800000 | Minimum Stamina cost multiplier for a high stat MinStealthHitSoundMultiplier | 0.100000 | Intensity multiplier for minimum Stealth level MinTrueRelationDistThreshold | 1.500000 | Minimal distance required to see the true faction MinViewRadius | 2.500000 | Minimal view radius an almost blind NPC will have, also threshold for instant detection MinWeaponBuffCharge | 15.000000 | MoraleContextFadingSpeed | 0.050000 | Speed of Morale context increasing/decreasing to 0 MoraleDecisionReliability | 0.150000 | Reliability of morale checks MoraleForCombat | 0.200000 | How much morale an NPC must have to not flee from combat NightCoefToNoise | 0.200000 |
-NightCoefToVis | -0.500000 | nightCoef = 1 - daytimeCoef;
+NightCoefToVis | -0.500000 | `nightCoef = 1 - daytimeCoef`
-NonSkillBookXP | 30.000000 | XP rewarded for reading non-skill books NPCRepWeight | 5.000000 | Weight of player - npc reputation (reputation median)
+NonSkillBookXP | 30.000000 | Reading XP rewarded for reading non-skill books NPCRepWeight | 5.000000 | Weight of player - npc reputation (reputation median)
-OverallArmorDefenseMoraleWeight | 3.000000 | Weight of normalized oad affecting morale OverallWeaponAttackMoraleWeight | 3.000000 | Weight of normalized attack affecting morale OverreadnessEmptyTime | 16.000000 | how long (in game hours) does it take to empty the oversleepness stat (time player have to be not reading to be able to read max time again)
+OverallArmorDefenseMoraleWeight | 3.000000 | Weight of normalized load affecting morale OverallWeaponAttackMoraleWeight | 3.000000 | Weight of normalized attack affecting morale OverreadnessEmptyTime | 16.000000 | how long (in game hours) does it take to empty the oversleepness stat (time player have to be not reading to be able to read max time again)
 OverreadnessFillTime | 8.000000 | how long (in game hours) does it take to fill the oversleepness stat (max time player can read)